Media Foundation: Enhanced Video Renderer

 Media Foundation uses the Enhanced Video Renderer (EVR) for rendering video content, which acts as a mixer as well.
 It can mix up to 16 simultaneous streams, with the first stream being a reference stream.
 All but the reference stream can have per-pixel transparency information, as well as any specified z-order.
 The reference stream cannot have transparent pixels, and has a fixed z-order position, at the back of all streams.
 The final image is composited onto a single surface by coloring each pixel according to the color and transparency of the corresponding pixel in all streams.

 Internally, the EVR uses a mixer object for mixing the streams.
 It can also deinterlace the output and apply color correction, if required.
 The composited frame is handed off to a presenter object, which schedules them for rendering onto a Direct3D device, which it shares with the DWM and other applications using the device.
 The frame rate of the output video is synchronized with the frame rate of the reference stream.
 If any of the other streams (called substreams) have a different frame rate, EVR discards the extra frames (if the substream has a higher frame rate), or uses the same frame more than once (if it has a lower frame rate).

+The older Direct3D 9Ex based EVR, is called EVR-9Ex, and it requires GPU must support Direct3D 9Ex.
+The newer Direct3D 11 based EVR, is called EVR-11, and it requires GPU must support Direct3D 11; EVR-11 supports newer features such as high color depth.